OpenSourceEconomics/econ-project-templates/docs/src/r/organisation.rst

 The paths contained in the resulting file (*root/bld/project_paths.py*) are **absolute** paths, so you do not need to worry about the location of your interpreter etc.

-The exact usage varies a little bit by language; see the respective template for examples.
+The exact usage varies a little bit by language; see the respective template for example.
 In R, you import the project paths by:

 .. code-block:: r